mpdcampbell/sharry-chunk-combiner/README.md

   Other Flags.
     -h    Show usage.
 ```
-So for example run the script with
+So for example run the script with:
 ```
 ./chunkCombiner.sh -d ~/sharryDatabase/ -o outputDirectory
 ```